 The editorial procedures of International Immunology are designed to involve a large and geographically diverse group of Associate Editors and Editorial Board members, who are specialists in their field and help to decide which papers are accepted for publication.
 Through the most careful selection of papers published, International Immunology provides a concentrated source of leading research.

 The journal publishes only new material.
 Submission of a paper will be taken to imply that it reports unpublished work and that the work is not being considered for publication elsewhere.
+Relevant permission must be obtained for any ‘personal communication’ of unpublished work that is cited in this manuscript.
 Submission will, furthermore, be taken to imply that, if the paper is published, hybridomas, cell lines, gene clones, rDNA constructs, etc., used in the studies described therein will be made available to interested investigators for their use only in their own research.

 There is no absolute restriction on length of manuscripts.
-International Immunology does not have page charges, but authors submitting colour figures will incur a colour printing charge of £350/$600/€525 per figure (this does not apply to invited reviews).
+International Immunology does not have page charges, but authors submitting colour figures will incur a colour printing charge of £350/$600/€525 per figure if they choose to have any figures printed in colour (online colour is free of charge).
 Following publication, the corresponding author will be sent URL links providing free online access to their paper.

 TYPES OF PAPERS ACCEPTED

 The main part of each issue is devoted to original research papers, which should present new results of interest to a broad spectrum of immunologists.
 These articles must describe significant and original observations, especially those that provide mechanistic biological insights.
 Papers describing only specialized methods are not acceptable unless they contain meaningful results obtained with the methods.
 The mere description of, for example, a new monoclonal antibody, a protein or DNA sequence, a structure or an epitope is generally unacceptable unless it provides significant insight about the immune system.